emredagli/physics-constants-explorer/README.md

 This is the main methodology that I have followed:

 1. Prepare the candidate list by calculating the combination of physical constants which matched the target unit.
-2. Iterate the candidates, looking for a combination of dimensionless mathematical constants, such that the resulting multiplication places within the desired error range.
+2. Iterate over the candidates, looking for a combination of dimensionless mathematical constants, such that the resulting multiplication places within the desired error range.

 ![Flowchart of Physical Constants Explorer](./img/Flowchart_of_Physical_Constants_Explorer.drawio.svg)

-I wanted to start with a simple and clear methodologies:
+I wanted to apply a simple and clear set of methodologies:

 1. Brute force algorithm for all multiplication combinations
 2. Using a unit library ([pint](https://pint.readthedocs.io/en/stable/)) to:
    * Represent physical dimensional constants
-   * Convert physical constants & multiplications to base SI units
+   * Convert physical constants and multiplications to base SI units
-   * Correctly calculate the multiplication of physical & mathematical constants
+   * Correctly calculate the multiplication of physical and mathematical constants
 3. Using scientific notation with the ["concise form"](https://en.wikipedia.org/wiki/Scientific_notation#Estimated_final_digits) for input target values.
-4. Ignore errors on the right side of the equation (multiplications).
+4. Ignore errors on the right side of the equation, i.e. resultant error of the combination of the calculated multiplications.
 5. Using [decimal](https://docs.python.org/3/library/decimal.html) library to represent numbers with high significant digits (50 is set as default precision)

-## Python Install
+## Python Installation

 The implementation is done by using Python 3.9.13

 If python is not installed, I suggest using one of "Python Version Manager" (Anaconda, pyenv, etc.)

-Please execute the following code on the project root folder:
+Please execute the following code on the projects root folder:

 ```shell
 > python -m venv ./venv